thel0ner/ng-simple-webaccessibility/README.md

 Web accessibility toolkit for Angular projects.

-for now, it simply helps you navigate throw elements with different tabindexes throw defines keyCode(s) in configuration, as described below:
+for now, it simply helps you navigate through elements with different tabindexes throw defines keyCode(s) in configuration, as described below:

 ## Usage and Configuratiom